Part II

 This is influence, not omnipotence: your attention and intention shape what becomes more likely, without promising control over outcomes.

 Because attention is power, participation carries weight.
-Let the Serene Center agreements keep your participation paced, consensual, and ethical.
+Let the Serene Center agreements keep your participation regulated first, grounded in Living-Consent, and willing to pair truth with repair.

 Whatever you make of the quantum observer effect, the practical thread is the same: what you attend to grows louder in your nervous system, and more consequential in your relationships.